renpy/renpy/sphinx/source/displayables.rst

 * An object of type Displayable, created by calling one of the functions given below.
+* A string with a colon (:) in it.
+These are rare, but see the section on :ref:`displayable prefixes <displayable-prefix>` below.
 * A string with a dot (.) in it.
 Such a string is interpreted as a filename by :func:`Image`.
 * A color.
 A color may either be given as a hexadecimal color string in "#rgb",